 Friday, Jan.
 22, 2021 8-9 pm.
 Mariposa Café living room session.
 I’ll be performing a bevy of original songs.
 Facebook Live.

 Thurs., Feb.
 4, 2021, 7-9 pm.
 Argo Zoom Reading Series: Prose, Verse and Song.
 Write firstname.lastname@example.org for Zoom link.
 I’ll be doing a song and poetry.
 Several other featured readers

 Wed.,Jun.
 30 – Tues., July 6 2021 (subject to prevailing health conditions): Brian Campbell Photos/Jocelyne Dubois Paintings, Galerie Espace, 4844 boul.
 St-Laurent, Montreal.
 Vernissage: Sept.
 26.

-Sat., Sept.
-26, 2020 1-5pm.
+Sat., July 3 1-5pm… again, subject to prevailing health conditions.
 Vernissage Brian Campbell Photos/Jocelyne Dubois Paintings + Launch of “On This Shore”, an EP of five original songs, featuring Ema Jean on vocals and Chard Chenier on harmonica.
 Mariposa…le Café, 5434 chemin de Côte St-Luc, Montreal.
 Launch at 2pm.
 Galerie Espace, 4844 boul.
 St-Laurent, Montreal.